pwhite2/super-tab-sorter/README.md

 <img src="src/img/128.png" width="128px"/>

 "Super Tab Sorter" is a free and open-source Google Chrome extension for people who want user-customizable tab sorting and grouping.
-This is a more feature-rich version of [Simple Tab Sorter](https://github.com/pwhite2/simple-tab-sorter), designed to contain feature requests that might conflict with Simple Tab Sorter's design goals of remaining "**Simple**" and lightweight.
+This is a feature-rich version of [Simple Tab Sorter](https://github.com/pwhite2/simple-tab-sorter), intended to accomodate feature requests that may conflict with Simple Tab Sorter's design goals of remaining "**Simple**" and lightweight.

 In addition to standard URL or title-based sorting, its "killer features" are: